CWKSC/mynote/OperatingSystem/README.md

 ==================================

+## Processes characteristics

+Resource ownership

+- Allocate ownership of resources, including virtual space for hold process image
+- OS provided Protection function to prevent unwanted interference between process with resource

+Dispatching/scheduling/execution

+- Execution of process may interleaved
+- Execution state and dispatching priority and this is an entity of scheduled and dispatch by OS

+Two characteristics of process can treated independently by OS

+- Unit of dispatching refer to thread or lightweight process
+- Unit of resource ownership refer to process or task

+## Multithreading

+Concurrent execution of single process

+## Single-threaded Approaches

+Every process have only one thread

+## Multithreaded Approaches

+Every process can contain multithreads

+Every thread will have there own program counters

 ## Thread

 Basic unit of CPU utilization

 Contain program counter, stack, thread id, and registers

-## Multithreading

-Concurrent execution of single process

-- Single-threaded Approaches

-- Multithreaded Approaches (e.g JRE)

-Every thread will have there own program count
+Resource is share between thread in same process

 ## Process vs Thread

 Process

-- Unit of resource allocation: virtual address space to hold process image
+- Unit of resource allocation: virtual address space (including process image)
 - Protection
 - Switching process need communicate will OS

 Thread

-- State (ready, running)
+- State (ready, running, and blocked)
 - Save thread context when not running
 - Shard memory and resource if thread in same process
+- Execution stack

+## Similar between Process and Thread

-Thread also have execution state and need synchronize
+Both have execution state and need synchronize

 ## State of Thread